Tahanima/selenium-java-test-automation-architecture/README.md

 3. Import the project in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
 4. Make your desired changes.
 5. Use IntelliJ IDEA to run your desired tests.
 Alternatively, you can use the terminal to run the tests, for example `./gradlew test -Dbrowser=firefox -Dheadless=false` to run all the tests using the firefox browser in headful mode.
+6. To see the report, go to the `testoutput` folder in the project root and then go to the `report` folder.

 ## Languages and Frameworks